randomparity/docker-couchpotato/README.md

 docker-couchpotato
 ==================

 Couchpotato daemon running in a container.
-The default paths have been altered to:
+The default paths have been altered to use the following volumes:

  * `/config`
  * `/download`